Resource relationships in Managed Service for GitLab

 Warning

-For the time being, Yandex Cloud technical restrictions do not allow selecting a subnet with an address range of
+Currently, Yandex Cloud technical restrictions do not allow selecting a subnet with the

 Disk size.
 After you create an instance, you can increase its disk size.